imd1005-web-development-winter-2023/lecture-slides/pages/intro/about-me.md

 ---
 title: Strengths
 level: 2
+layout: image-right
+image: /images/slides/intro/about-me/developer.jpg
 ---

-# What value can I bring
+# What really matters
 And how does this benefit you?

-* Accessibility (a11y)
-* Knowledge of the Public Service
+* This course is built on my 16 years developing in the Public Service
-* Building sites that people want to use
+* I know how to leverage modern tools to build web sites and web apps that people actually want to use
-* Have you heard of "Bridging"
-* ...
+* You're going to get a solid look at how to do Accessibility (a11y) and side order of UX as well

 <!--